-- 6.1 Where a fitness to study panel determines that as student should have their enrolment terminated, the student may ask for this decision to be reviewed by the Vice-Chancellor.
-No other decisions made by the fitness to study panel, or by meetings conducted under levels 1 or 2 of this procedure, are subject to appeal. - 6.2 The request for a review (appeal) must be made in writing within 10 working days of the date the student was notified of the decision.
-It must be supported by evidence and should demonstrate: - 6.2.1 That the decision made by the fitness to study panel was unreasonable; and/or - 6.2.2 That the panel did not consider all available information in reaching its decision; and/or - 6.2.3 That new information has since arisen which could not have been made available earlier. - 6.3 After reviewing the decision of the fitness to study panel, the Vice-Chancellor may: - 6.3.1 Affirm, overturn or vary any decision reached; - 6.3.2 Refer the matter, or any part of it or any decision, to the panel for further consideration. - 6.4 The Vice-Chancellor's decision is final.
+- 57. A student who is subject to an involuntary interruption of studies or termination of enrolment, may ask for the decision to be reviewed by the University College Registrar and Secretary.
+No other decisions made by the fitness to study panel, or by meetings conducted under levels 1 or 2 of this procedure, are subject to appeal. - 58.
+The request for a review (appeal) must be made in writing within 10 working days of the date the student was notified of the decision.
+It must be supported by evidence and should demonstrate: - a.
+That the decision made by the fitness to study panel was unreasonable; and/or - b.
+That the panel did not consider all available information in reaching its decision; and/or - c.
+That new information has since arisen which could not have been made available earlier.

-7.0 Return to studies
+- d.
+After reviewing the decision of the fitness to study panel, the University College Registrar and Secretary may: - e.
+Affirm, overturn or vary any decision reached; - f.
+Refer the matter, or any part of it or any decision, to the panel for further consideration. - 59.
+The University College Registrar and Secretary's decision is final.

-- 7.1 Following a period of absence from the University College for reasons of ill health, behaviour, recuperation or treatment, it may be appropriate for the student to resume studies. - 7.2 The University College will require the student to produce appropriate confirmation of their health and ability to resume studying from an appropriate recognised medical or health professional who has sufficient knowledge of the health and wellbeing of the student during the period of interruption and the potential impact that returning to study might have.
-If a student suspended their studies due to psychiatric ill health, they will need a formal assessment by a psychiatrist before returning to study.
-In some cases (particularly in circumstances related to deteriorating physical health and medical conditions), the University College might also consider it necessary to have an independent occupational health assessment. - 7.3 The relevant academic team, working in partnership with support services teams, will conduct a review of the documentary evidence of the student's mental and/or physical wellbeing and contextualise it within the demands of the course/programme of study.
-A joint decision will be made as to whether, and on what basis, an individual can return to study.
+Return to studies

-- 7.4 In all cases where a student resumes studies following a period of ill health, WUC support teams will work with the student to draw up a 'Return to Study Plan'.
-The plan should normally address the following: - 7.4.1 Any specific study-related support and any other support reasonably required in the short term: - 7.4.2 Any longer term support or reasonable adjustments required and any conditions that might or will apply to that provision; - 7.4.3 Details of any formal reviews that may need to be built in as a condition of return; and - 7.4.4 A risk management plan that takes account of the experiences that led to the initial suspension of studies. - 7.5 Any return to study will be subject to the student's co-operation with this process and full adherence to any agreed conditions.
+- 60. Following a period of involuntary interruption for a higher education student, it may be appropriate for the student to resume studies. - 61.
+The University College will require the student to produce appropriate confirmation of their health and ability to resume studying from an appropriate recognised medical or health professional who has sufficient knowledge of the health and wellbeing of the student during the period of interruption and the potential impact that returning to study might have.
+In some cases (particularly in circumstances related to deteriorating physical health and medical conditions), the University College might also consider it necessary to have an independent occupational health assessment. - 62.
+The relevant academic team, working in partnership with support services teams, will conduct a review of the documentary evidence of the student's mental and/or physical wellbeing and contextualise it within the demands of the course/programme of study.
+A joint decision will be made as to whether, and on what basis, an individual can return to study. - 63.
+In all cases where a student resumes studies following a period of absence, WUC support teams will work with the student to draw up a 'Return to Study Plan'.
+The plan should normally address the following: - a.
+Any specific study-related support and any other support reasonably required in the short term; - b.
+Any longer-term support or reasonable adjustments required and any conditions that might or will apply to that provision; - c.
+Details of any formal reviews that may need to be built in as a condition of return; and - d.
+A risk management plan that takes account of the experiences that led to the initial suspension of studies. - 64.
+Any return to study will be subject to the student's co-operation with this process and full adherence to any agreed conditions.